SchlossLab/severe-CDI/workflow/notebooks/cost-benefit-analysis.md

 Cost-Benefit Analysis
 ================
-2023-04-25
+2023-05-10

 - use values from confusion matrix for one representative model on a test set.
-  - number needed to screen
-  - number needed to treat
+  - Number needed to screen (NNS) - the number of alerted patients the models must flag to identify 1 true positive.
-  - number needed to benefit
+  - Number needed to treat (NNT) - the number of true positive patients one must treat for 1 patient to benefit from the treatment.
+  - Number needed to benefit (NNB = NNS x NNT) - how many patients must be screened for 1 patient to benefit.
 - assumptions
   - cost of a non-severe case
   - cost of a severe case
     - days in icu, colectomy
   - cost of possible treatments:
     - abx: metronizadole, vancomycin, fidaxomycin
-    - fmt, monoclonal antibodies
+    - fmt, bezlotoxumab (monoclonal antibodies)

 ## evaluating ml models

 [number needed to
 benefit](https://academic.oup.com/jamia/article-abstract/26/12/1655/5516459)

+- Number needed to screen (NNS) - the number of alerted patients the models must flag to identify 1 true positive.
+- Number needed to treat (NNT) - the number of true positive patients one must treat for 1 patient to benefit from the treatment.
+- Number needed to benefit (NNB = NNS x NNT) - how many patients must be screened for 1 patient to benefit.

 > In the simplest terms, prediction can be distilled into an NNS and
 > action into a number needed to treat.
 When contextualized within this